 Robin DeMent (Yoga, Meditation and Functional Movement)

-Robin discovered yoga later in life after suffering years of debilitating back pain that exercise and western medicine could not ease.
-With 25 years of study in human physiology, technology, genetics, and neuroscience under her belt, she embarked on a 2-year journey to heal herself through daily rituals of yoga, insight meditation and mindfulness practices.
-Robin is now a healed, committed student of yoga and concentrates her research and teaching on the valuable intersection where eastern and western practices combine to promote individual inner and outer health, as well as holistic peace and community well-being.
-Robin is an RYT-200 certified instructor and relishes all opportunities to share her personal experiences, research and insights to inspire others to find their own unique healing power through yoga.
-She provides a safe, supportive space for students to challenge themselves without judgment and allow their own practice to unfold without force to meet their unique needs and intentions.
+I discovered yoga later in life after suffering years of debilitating back pain that exercise and western medicine could not ease.
+With 25 years of study in human physiology, technology, genetics, and neuroscience under my belt, I embarked on a 2-year journey to heal myself through daily rituals of yoga, insight meditation and mindfulness practices.
+I am now a healed, committed student of yoga and concentrate my research and teaching on the valuable intersection where eastern and western practices combine to promote individual inner and outer health, as well as holistic peace and community well-being.
+I am an RYT-200 certified instructor and relish all opportunities to share my personal experiences, research and insights to inspire others to find their own unique healing power through yoga.
+I provide a safe, supportive space for students to challenge themselves without judgment and allow their own practice to unfold without force to meet their unique needs and intentions.